triton-inference-server/onnxruntime_backend/README.md

 * `inter_op_thread_count`: Sets the number of threads used to parallelize the execution of the graph (across nodes).
 If sequential execution is enabled this value is ignored.
 A value of 0 means ORT will pick a default which is number of cores.
 * `execution_mode`: Controls whether operators in the graph are executed sequentially or in parallel.
 Usually when the model has many branches, setting this option to 1 .i.e. "parallel" will give you better performance.
 Default is 0 which is "sequential execution."
 * `level`: Refers to the graph optimization level.
 By default all optimizations are enabled.
-Allowed values are -1 and 1. -1 refers to BASIC optimizations and 1 refers to basic plus extended optimizations like fusions.
-Please find the details [here](https://onnxruntime.ai/docs/performance/graph-optimizations.html)
+Allowed values are -1, 1 and 2. -1 refers to BASIC optimizations, 1 refers to basic plus extended optimizations like fusions and 2 refers to all optimizations being disabled.
+Please find the details [here](https://onnxruntime.ai/docs/performance/graph-optimizations.html).

 ```
 optimization {